-The lab will be closed starting Monday March 16, and¬† it will remain closed at least until March 29.
-May 1st.
+The lab will be closed starting Monday March 16, and¬† it will remain closed at least until March 29 until further notice.
 All equipment will be offline, so no booking possible until we have a confirmed reopening date.
 If you work on a project from home, and you need some advice or remote support, please don’t hesitate to contact us at firstname.lastname@example.org .

 For all those who thought the invention of Photoshop changed the way we read photos, think again.
 Petapixel just publish an article about portraits made by AI, photos of people who never exists.
 This looks like the end of stock photography, but for artist, the fun times are only about to start!

 The Post-Image Lab is closed to non-members for the month of July and will resume operations and normal hours to students and non-members in August.
 Inquiries can be sent to email@example.com but please note that response time for inquiries will be delayed as the coordinator is also out office for the month of July.